QuantEcon/lecture-source-py/source/rst/arma.rst

 This is convenient in situations where the spectral density is easier to calculate and manipulate than the autocovariance function.

-(For example, the expression :eq:`arma_sd` for the ARMA spectral density is much easier to work with than the expression for the ARMA autocovariance).
+(For example, the expression :eq:`arma_sd` for the ARMA spectral density is much easier to work with than the expression for the ARMA autocovariance)

 Mathematical Theory